 ❤️More Recipes You’ll Love : Century Egg Congee with Pork (Cháo Trứng Bách Thảo)

-How to Eat Tomato Egg Soup (Canh Cà Chua Trứng)
+🍽️ How to Enjoy It (Canh Cà Chua Trứng)

-On rainy days, it feels like a hug in a bowl—just like home.
+On rainy days, it feels like a hug in a bowl—simple, cozy, and deeply comforting.

 ❤️More Recipes You’ll Love : How to make Bánh Mì Nachos